 Aside from consistently hitting enemy tanks in their weak spots, make sure to protect your tank’s weak spots via proper angling and leveraging physical cover.
 The following video provides a more advanced look at weak spot targeting and protection with footage from an “Ace Tanker” Mastery battle for the IS-4:

-- Angling armor can protect weak spots by hiding them or increasing the effective armor and chance to ricochet incoming rounds, as discussed in my guide on angling
+To protect your tank against penetrations, you can angle your hull armor to increase the effective armor and chance to ricochet incoming rounds, as discussed in my guide on angling.

 There are some amazing web sites, mobile/tablet apps, and desktop applications that enable you visualize the armor of tanks with 3D models, and you can use these to understand their weak apots.
 Here are the ones I recommend.

 This relatively new site allows you to view the 3D models of every tank in a web browser.